Probing supermassive black hole scalarization with Pulsar Timing Arrays: BINARY DINAMICS IN THE POST-NEWTONIAN APPROXIMATION

 where $G_{\mu\nu}$ and $\vphantom{}^{**}R_{\rho\alpha\beta\sigma}$ are respectively the Einstein tensor and the double-dual Riemann tensor, and we defined the stress energy tensor associated with a point-particle as

 Let us now consider a binary system of BHs.
 In what follows, we will define the Keplerian orbital velocity as

-where $r$ is the separation between the two bodies, $M = M_A+M_B$ is the total mass, and $G_{\text{eff}}=(1+\alpha_A\alpha_B)G$ is the effective gravitational coupling constant accounting for the effect of scalar charges.\\ We assume that the orbits of the two BHs during the early inspiral are quasi-circular and Keplerian, namely that their orbital velocity is always given by Eq.~\eqref{eq:KeplerLaw} and $\dot{r}\simeq 0$.
+where $r$ is the separation between the two bodies, $M = M_A+M_B$ is the total mass, and $G_{\text{eff}}=(1+\alpha_A\alpha_B)G$ is the effective gravitational coupling constant accounting for the effect of scalar charges.

+We assume that the orbits of the two BHs during the early inspiral are quasi-circular and Keplerian, namely that their orbital velocity is always given by Eq.~\eqref{eq:KeplerLaw} and $\dot{r}\simeq 0$.
 The metric in the Near Zone can be expanded around the flat Minkowski spacetime as done in Ref.~\cite{Juli__2019}

 with $U\sim\delta\varphi\sim\mathcal{O}(v^2)$ and $g_i\sim \mathcal{O}(v^3)$.
 On the other hand, the scalar field and the gravitational masses can be expanded as

 where we defined $\alpha'_A={\rm d}\ln\alpha_A/{\rm d}\varphi\left.\right|_{\varphi=0}$.
 The BHs are then fully determined, modulo next to leading order corrections, by their mass, their scalar charges and the first derivatives of the scalar charges computed at $\varphi = 0$.\\ Using Eq.\eqref{eq:expans}, the Gauss-Bonnet invariant then reads